 - Cracks – this is when the iron is becoming dangerous to use – when exposed to cold and heat, iron could break – at this point, I would be disposing of that cooking pot

 TIP – Clean your cooking appliances as quickly as possible to avoid particles sticking to the cooking surfaces – which makes them harder to clean.

 Two Types of Cast Iron Dutch Ovens

 Before discussing what happens to Dutch ovens in a dishwasher or how to care for them, you need to identify what type of Dutch oven you have.

 You can then apply the correct cleaning and care techniques to ensure you get the maximum life span out of your cast-iron cooking pot.

 Seasoned Cast-Iron Dutch Ovens

-If cast iron is placed in a dishwasher or left in water for any length of time it will rust.
+If cast iron is placed in a dishwasher or left in water for any time, it will rust.
 The dishwasher will strip the cast of its protective seasoning.

 In short, that is not good for the iron, and you will also have more work to build up the protective seasoning again.
 If it is damaged or rusty, you will also have to restore the iron.